 Fontana di Orione

-Messina's one great sight is the Norman Duomo, one of Sicily's finest cathedrals, or at least a faithful replica of one of Sicily's...
+Messina's one great sight is the Norman Duomo (or at least a faithful replica of it).
+One of Sicily's finest cathedrals, its treasures...

 Osteria Del Campanile